EmanHerawy/react-box/README.md

     npm run build
     ```
    ## Notes :
-   1.  please consider adding `data.toNumber()` to any function that return number from blockchain.
-   2. Events aren't supported yet
+   1. Events aren't supported yet
-   3.  metamask or any other wallets are not supported yet.
+   2.  metamask or any other wallets are not supported yet.

 ## FAQ